wickworks/witchdice/README.md

 #### DND MECHANICS ####

 - bug: 0-damage triggered effects don't show their conditons
+- bug: only first attack can trigger DCs
+- bug with triggered attacks: fireball, then an ice knife causes the triggered one to always show up

 - have active attacks get cleared on a roll. just have them be local state, default false, instead of stored as part of the attack data.
 - paralyzation//assassin; all attacks are crits. be able to set any attack to be a crit (or toggle a crit off)

-- bug with triggered attacks: fireball, then an ice knife causes the triggered one to always show up
-- monster search: don't show any until search filter applied.
-Add to front of recent list if searching, otherwise perserve recent list order.
-Clear filter after clicking monster while filtering

 - import the monster manual
   (add legendary actions)